-- Plan - Identification of potential and actual waste discharges. - Identification of waste management strategies. - Do - Schedule for implementation and operation of control measures. - Description of record keeping procedures for tracking all wastes (recycled or otherwise disposed) taken offsite. - Provide proper containers for segregation of waste to safeguard against human exposure to waste materials and prevent wildlife attractants and encounters. - Training procedures. - Monitor - Execution of monitoring programs to ensure appropriate waste levels are not exceeded. - Inspection of waste management areas and facilities. - Implementation of WMP. - Adjust - The EM reviews the effectiveness of management measures.
+- Execution of monitoring programs to ensure appropriate waste levels are not exceeded. - Inspection of waste management areas and facilities. - Implementation of WMP.

+Adjust

+- The Environment Department reviews the effectiveness of management measures.
 The responsibility to review the effectiveness of the WMP may also fall to a health and safety representative or a shop manager/steward, as required.
 The responsible person will be expected to read and understand the requirements outlined in the WMP and is expected to have prior experience with construction/mining waste management. - Updates made to WMP as required.